MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

    ![Common Settings](./media/cloud-services-extended-support/publish-settings.png)

-1. **Cloud service** - Using the dropdown, either select an existing cloud service, or select **Create new**, and create a cloud service.
+1. **Cloud service** - Using the dropdown, either select an existing cloud service (extended support), or select **Create new**, and create a cloud service.
 The data center displays in parentheses for each cloud service.
 It is recommended that the data center location for the cloud service be the same as the data center location for the storage account.

    If you choose to create a new cloud service, you'll see the **Create Cloud Service (extended support)** dialog.
 Specify the location and resource group you want to use for the cloud service.